top of page

 I'm from the school of jazz being handed down from generation to generation in the tradition of the innovators.
 My informal musical education began in the womb, as my mother Faye Carol was a professional vocalist.
 Her career continued after my birth, providing a special musical environment for me to grow up in.
 My formal musical education began at the age of 3, with my father James Gamble teaching me piano & music theory.

-At age 16, I became the pianist & Musical Director for the Dynamic Miss Faye Carol, gaining invaluable experience that also included the business of music.
+At age 16, I became the pianist & Musical Director for The Dynamic Miss Faye Carol, gaining invaluable experience that also included the business of music.
 I continued my studies at UC Berkeley in the Young Musician’s Program, Laney College, and the California Institute of the Arts.

 John Adams photo.jpg